10-3-pursuit/project-startup-challenge-fullstack/README.md

-# Project Startup Challenge
+# Project Startup Challenge FULLSTACK

 <img src="ads_600x400.png" width="600" height="400">

-Remember the fun [Startup Challenge](https://github.com/10-3-pursuit/startup-challenge) that we had a while ago?
-Well your team is going to take this a step futher in the `Project Startup Challenge.`
+You've now participated in a simple 'Startup Challenge' with user research, user stories and pitches.
+Then you created modified fullstack 'Startuup Challenge' using React and json-server.
+Now it's time to put it all together with React, Express & PostgreSQL.

 You and your team now have the technical and intellectual capability to build out an MVP that solves an actual problem.